Pennsylvania Pricing, May 2026

 Utility rebate detail

-- PECO Energy (Philadelphia metro, electric). $150 to $300 for ENERGY STAR Most Efficient tankless installs.
-Applications filed at peco.com.
+- PECO Energy (Philadelphia metro, electric).
+Rebates on ENERGY STAR Most Efficient tankless installs; applications filed at peco.com.

-- PPL Electric Utilities (central and northeast PA). $100 to $200 on similar qualifying units.
+- PPL Electric Utilities (central and northeast PA).
+Rebates on similar qualifying units.

 - UGI Utilities (eastern PA gas supplier).
-Periodic rebate promotions $100 to $250 on condensing tankless; check current offers.
+Periodic rebate promotions on condensing tankless; check current offers.

 Bottom line

 PA tankless installs are slightly above the US median, driven by Philly metro labour rates and the row-house gas-line problem.
 The cold-inlet sizing reality means upsizing one tier above what you would buy in warmer states.
 Marcellus shale gas access gives PA the lowest operating cost of any cold-climate state, which strengthens the 20-year case for tankless.
-Pre-incentive cost runs $2,800 to $4,800; post-incentive (federal 25C plus utility rebate) drops to $2,000 to $4,000 for most installs.
+Cost runs $2,800 to $4,800.
+The federal credit ended December 31, 2025; check PECO, PPL, UGI, or Peoples Gas current program schedules for any utility rebate.

 Related state and brand pages